umano/AndroidSlidingUpPanel/README.md

 * You can provide a scroll interpolator for the panel movement by setting `umanoScrollInterpolator` attribute.
 For instance, if you want a bounce or overshoot effect for the panel.
 * By default, the panel pushes up the main content.
 You can make it overlay the main content by using `setOverlayed` method or `umanoOverlay` attribute.
 This is useful if you would like to make the sliding layout semi-transparent.
 You can also set `umanoClipPanel` to false to make the panel transparent in non-overlay mode.
 * By default, the main content is dimmed as the panel slides up.
 You can change the dim color by changing `umanoFadeColor`.
 Set it to `"@android:color/transparent"` to remove dimming completely.
+* You can have the content underneath the panel blur as you slide.
+To do this, use `setBlurOverlay` or set `umanoBlurOverlay` to true.
+This also enables `umanoOverlay`.

 ### Scrollable Sliding Views